alexschiller/file-format-commons/README.md

 # file-format-commons
 This repo contains sample files of various file format.
 This project originated when I needed a variety of sample files of various web-renderable types (e.g., xlsx, csv, images, etc).

-file_info.json contains four things:
+file_info.json contains four things(seen below):
     name, tags, ext (extention), and download (file name in the files folder).

-The database currently contains over 60 files.
-Some are different encodings of the same file type.
+This repo currently contains over 60 files.
+Some are different encodings of the same file type as you can see below (see ".doc" below for an example).

 | ext  | File Type              | File Name            |  Tags        |
 |------|--------------------------|-------------------|-------------|